Libra (novel): Plot

 After Oswald's return from the Soviet Union, he comes to the attention of the conspirators, who realize that his history of public support for communism makes him a perfect scapegoat.
 They make contact with him and guide him along the path to the assassination.
-Oswald also meets a fellow serviceman in Dallas who has become a black nationalist, and the two men attempt an assassination of the far-right General Edwin Walker in his living room.
+Oswald also meets a fellow serviceman in Dallas who has become a black nationalist and the two men attempt an assassination of the far-right General Edwin Walker in his living room.

-On November 22, 1963, as President Kennedy's motorcade is passing through Dealey Plaza in downtown Dallas, Oswald shoots at him from the Texas School Book Depository, while a small group of Cuban exiles fires from behind the grassy knoll.
+On November 22, 1963, as President Kennedy's motorcade is passing through Dealey Plaza in downtown Dallas, Oswald shoots at him from the Texas School Book Depository while a small group of Cuban exiles fires from behind the grassy knoll.
 Oswald is able to escape the scene of the crime because, as an employee of the Depository, the police do not identify him as a suspect.
 Later that afternoon, he shoots a Dallas patrolman who stops him for suspicious behavior.
-Oswald goes to a movie theater where the CIA conspiracy had planned to have him killed, but before they can do so he is apprehended by the Dallas police.
+Oswald goes to a movie theater where the CIA conspiracy had planned to kill him but before they can do so he is apprehended by Dallas police.
 A few days later, Oswald is murdered in police custody by Jack Ruby, a nightclub owner with underworld connections who was manipulated into killing Oswald by the conspirators.

 At the end of the novel, Oswald is buried under an alias in a grave in Fort Worth in a small ceremony attended by his immediate family members.